Your dental benefits

 What are the Alberta Blue Cross Usual and Customary Dental fees?

-Usual and Customary Dental fees do not apply to plans that reference the Alberta Blue Cross Dental Schedule or another basis of payment for dental claims.
+Usual and Customary Dental fees do not apply to plans that reference the Alberta Blue Cross Dental Schedule.

 How much will you be charged?